iotaledger/mam.js/docs/api.md

 Fetch a mam message from a channel.

 **Kind**: global function
-**Returns**: The decoded message and the nextRoot if successful, undefined if no message.
+**Returns**: The decoded message and the nextRoot if successful, undefined if no messages found,throws exception if transactions found on address are invalid.

 | Param | Description |
 | --- | --- |